Skip to content

 Install the desktop app

 CloudScope desktop is the same application on macOS and Windows.
-Choose the build for your operating system from the CloudScope Releases page.
+Download builds from the CloudScope Releases page and follow the platform-specific steps in Install the desktop app.

 Use official releases when you need stable, repeatable analysis results.
-Released desktop builds and the matching source code are archived so you can return to the same version later.
+Released desktop builds, checksum files, and matching source code are archived so you can return to the same version later.

 Supported file formats

-CloudScope supports commercial microscopy formats and open scientific image formats:
+CloudScope supports commercial microscopy formats and open image formats:

 Format Notes